grislyeye/grislyeye.com/content/blog/on-remembrance-of-the-daleks/on-remembrance-of-the-daleks.md

 ![Title screen for Remembrance of the Daleks by Ben Aaronovitch](./content/blog/on-remembrance-of-the-daleks/remembrance-of-the-daleks-title.png "Remembrance of the Daleks")

-### Hi Vis Bar
+### Hi Vis

 My eye is drawn to that royal blue bar with custard yellow text, dividing the episode title from the writer credit.
 It features in the end credits as well.
 Supersaturated colours with some 8-bit dithering, like cheap-and-cheerful plastic mouldings or screeching ZX Spectrum graphics.

 I think it's the same font they used for end credits and props on _Red Dwarf_ (Eurostile Extended Bold, FYI).
 Reminiscent of high visibility industrial safety warnings.

-It hints at a forgotten future, a future we imagined we could reach with a bit of BP engineering or Sinclair ingenuity.
+It hints at a forgotten future, a more achievable future we could reach with a bit of BP engineering or Sinclair ingenuity.
 A future where space is a job, not an aspiration.
 All the bits were there, it was just a matter of firing a North Sea oil rig into space.

 It's the _Nostromo_.
 It's a chicken vindaloo vending machine.